-And where would we be without books?
-A variety are available, each one for a slightly different reader.
-There are some general the programming references on good several microprocessors, specifically written for Apple 6502 machine language, and books which serve as a road-map or atlas to the Apple's internals.
-Much is written in the monthly magazines, and there is even a monthly publication on machine language progamming.
-But the best starting place is the APPLE] [REFERENCE MANUAL, which lists the opcodes available on the 6502 and some important internal routines.
+And where would we be without books? variety are available, each one for a slightly different reader.
+There are some general on references programming the 6502 good several microprocessors, books specifically written for Apple 6502 machine language, and books which serve as a road-map or atlas to the Apple's internals.
+Much is written in the monthly magazines, and there is even a monthly publication on machine language programming.
+But the best starting place is the APPLE][REFERENCE MANUAL, which lists the opcodes available on the 6502 and some important internal routines.